mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Privacy_: For some functions, user privacy can be improved by concentrating their activity to prevent individual behaviors from being discriminated from each other.{{MIX}} Intermediation can also enforce functional boundaries -- for example, to reduce the need for users to trust potentially malicious endpoints, as seen in the so-called “oblivious” protocols (e.g., {{?I-D.pauly-dprive-oblivious-doh}}) that allow end users to hide their identity from services, while still accessing them.

-However, introducing an intermediary role adds indirect and platform centralization risk to Internet protocols, because it brings opportunities for control and observation.
+However, introducing an intermediary role adds concentration and platform centralization risk to Internet protocols, because it brings opportunities for control and observation.
 While (as discussed above) standards efforts have a very limited capability to prevent or control these types of centralization, constraints on intermediary functions can prevent at least the most egregious outcomes.

 As a result, intermediaries should only be interposed as a result of the positive action of at least one endpoint, and should have their ability to observe or control communication limited to what is necessary to perform their intended function.